-Over the past five years, collaboration between TNO (Netherlands) and HSL (UK) has led to the development of Health Impact Assessment models for Occupational Respiratory Diseases.
+During five years, collaboration between TNO (The Netherlands) and HSE (United Kingdom) has led to the development of Health Impact Assessment models for Occupational Respiratory Diseases.
 These models predict the effect of change in a risk factor (e.g. a reduction in exposure as a consequence of intervention) on the burden of disease.

-With this PEROSH project, the PEROSH members aim at broadening the application of these models through collaboration with other Perosh members to gain insight into:
+With this PEROSH project, the PEROSH members aimed at broadening the application of these models through collaboration with other members to gain insight into:

 - the validity of the models by comparing the disease prevalence or incidence predicted based on present and historical exposure levels with actual data from disease registries or other sources; and